wurstscript/WurstScript/manual.md

 With these basic concepts you should be able to do anything you already know for jass.
 The syntax is a little bit different of course, but this is covered in the next chapter.

-# Syntax
-The WurstScript Syntax uses indention to define Blocks, rather than using curly braces (as in Java) or keywords like 'endif' (as in Jass).

-In general WurstScript tries to avoid using symbols as much as possible to provide a clear and readable look.
-At the same time most of Jass' verbosity got removed.

 ## Expressions